MoveGB/personal-development/frameworks/engineering/data.md

       - level: 5
         criteria:
           - "Represents Monzo at conferences/events"
-          - "Given as reason for other engineers to join Monzo"
+          - "Given as reason for other guild members to join Monzo"
           - "Proactively shares knowledge internally"
           - "Acts as the 'sole proprietor', in the CEO mindset, their ego/agenda is not a factor in their thinking or decision making"
       - level: 6
         criteria:
           - "Attracts other very senior hires"
-          - "Engineers around them get better and have a bigger impact, faster"
+          - "guild members around them get better and have a bigger impact, faster"
   - name: "mastery"
     title: "🛠️ Mastery"
     content: